Jill Rawle MAR, MA

-My work is grounded in a clear understanding of how the body and nervous system hold lived experience.
-Long before something can be explained or understood intellectually, it is often expressed through tension, holding patterns, and subtle responses in the body.
-When these signals are listened to carefully and with skill, meaningful change becomes possible.
+My work centres around how the body and nervous system respond to stress, responsibility, and life experiences.
+Long before something can be explained logically, the body often begins communicating through tension, disrupted sleep, fatigue, or a persistent feeling of being on edge.
+When these signals are listened to carefully and with skill, meaningful change can begin.

 Everyone is different and the response to Reflexology can be immediate or sometimes take longer than one appointment, but often benefits can be seen after 4-5 sessions.
 Regular weekly treatments are best for the body properly beginning the self-healing process, and following an initial consultation I will suggest the number of Reflexology sessions I think we should undertake.